Abarim Publications' online Biblical Hebrew Dictionary

 - The feminine noun חנות (hanut), meaning cell.
 This word is only used in Jeremiah 37:16 and scholars assume this word was invented possibly because Jeremiah's cell had a curved vault.
 But it may just as well be because Jeremiah reposed in it, or because it was subterranean.
 We don't know.

 - The feminine noun חנית (hanit), meaning spear.
 BDB Theological Dictionary, wondering what a spear has to do with our verb, refers to the great theologian Gesenius, who assumed it was because a spear is flexible.
-Here at Abarim Publications we don't know much about spears, and we would never dare to blatantly oppose Gesenius, if it weren't that spears are notoriously rigid.
-It's no good to hurl a flopping, wagging branch at someone.
-Perhaps the spear was known as a curver because it travels along a curve when it's thrown.
-A curve ball, after all, is also not known as such because it is flexible.
+Here at Abarim Publications we don't know much about spears, and we would never dare to blatantly oppose Gesenius, if it weren't that spears are notoriously rigid since it's no good to hurl a flopping, wagging branch at someone.
+Perhaps this particular word for spear derived from a custom of thrusting one's spear into the ground to mark one's crib (1 Samuel 26:7).
+See our article on the Greek word κυριος (kurios) for more on the ceremonial importance of a man's spear.

 - The masculine noun מחנה (mahaneh), meaning camp (Genesis 32:22, Numbers 2:17), or military company (Genesis 50:9).